nilaymaj/pyraminx-solver/README.md

 ## Details
 Can enter pyraminx configuration face-wise, or just the scramble.
 Two solving methods - one is the algorithmic solver (solves tips, then centres, then bottom layer, then upper layer).
-Other is the optimal solver - an implementation of DFS.
+Other is the optimal solver - an implementation of BFS.

 ## Specifications
 Algorithmic solver returns the solution algorithm almost instantaneously.